EndPointCorp/end-point-blog/2011/12/12/sunspot-solr-rails-working-with-results.html.md

     @hits = filtered_results.paginate :page => params[:page], :per_page => 25
 ```

-Sunspot and Solr are rich with functionality and features that can add value to a Rails application, but it's important to identify areas of the application where database calls can be minimized and lazy loading can be optimized for better performance.
+Sunspot and Solr are rich with functionality and features that can add value to a Rails application, but it’s important to identify areas of the application where database calls can be minimized and lazy loading can be optimized for better performance.
 The standard log file and database log file are good places to start looking.